FOMO: The Fear of Other Morons' Opportunities

 Good.

 That reaction is not a flaw.
-It is the system functioning as designed.
-Welcome to the attention apocalypse.
+It is the system working as designed.

 Your Brain on FOMO